durasj/chipsandcode/src/routes/sideB.md

 <!-- Nand -->

-{% EmbeddedHardwareIDE id="23dyaQzWOLuUeJbLozhnzzs8A64tBkc8" /%}
+{% EmbeddedStartingFiles name="Nand" id="23dyaQzWOLuUeJbLozhnzzs8A64tBkc8" /%}

 ## Chip 3: Nor

 Analogously, a Boolean function called _Nor_ is an opposite to _Or_.
 Its output is $1$ if and only if both of its inputs are $0$, otherwise, it is $1$.
 We can see the interface and implementation in Figure 1.5.
 Please implement the missing `PARTS` following the gate implementation in Figure 1.5 - good luck!
-You are done when all Tests are passing.
+You are done when the all comparisons in the script pass.

 ![Standard symbolic notation of some elementary logic gates.](/figures/figure1-3.svg 'Figure 1.2: Standard symbolic notation of some elementary logic gates.')
 _**Figure 1.2** Standard symbolic notation of some elementary logic gates._